crow-translate/crow-translate/README.md

 ## Icons

 Only Linux supports icon theming.
-Windows use [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme "Free and open source SVG icon theme") icons.
+For Windows [We10X](https://github.com/yeyushengfan258/We10X-icon-theme) icon theme is bundled.

 [FlagKit](https://github.com/madebybowtie/FlagKit "Beautiful flag icons for usage in apps and on the web") icons are used for flags.